lark studio

 • Product: incomplete

-We all have an itch to build the Instagram killer, don't we?
-I started with the question: could I recapture the community elements of OG Flickr and the pure fun of early Insta, and get people to pay for it?
+We all have an itch to build the Instagram killer, don't we? (don't we?)
+I started with these questions: could I recapture the community elements of OG Flickr and the pure fun of early Insta, and get people to pay for it?
+Beyond those ideas, there were really two big problems to solve here: one about the code and one about the business.

-There are really two questions here: one about the code and one about the business.
-To code first: I was now using Cursor exclusively, and having run through a process outlined here with Claude Sonnet 3.7, I wondered if it was better to start from scratch or have the AI build a clone and then remove the parts I didn't want.
-I tried both and must say that building from scratch seems to be the better approach.
-You're going to fight complexity and technical debt either way, but debugging is a whole lot easier when you know every piece that's been built.
+To code first.
+I was now using Cursor exclusively, and having run through Harper's method with Claude Sonnet 3.7, I wondered if it was better to start from scratch or have the AI build a clone and then remove the parts I didn't want.
+Let me save you the time: building from scratch is the better approach.
+You're going to fight technical debt either way, but debugging is a whole lot easier when you know every component that's been built and can test your app bird by bird.

-After about 10 hours of work, I launched on Firebase and asked my friend, Cary, to join.
+After about ten hours of work, I launched on Firebase and asked Cary to join.
 He immediately had a sign up problem that was fixed when he restarted his browser.
-His problem, not mine, but still my problem.
-I soon added a few more friends who were willing to play along.
-For simplicity's sake, I built the prototype without explicit following-follower relationships.
-Therefore, all posts went to a single feed to which everyone was a contributor.
-Out of this decision, an interesting visual conversation emerged: what Jared called a game of Cadavre Exquis.
-The app was functional and fun.
+His problem, not mine, but still my problem, you know?
+I soon invited a few more friends who jumped in and started to post.

 Takeaways: Sometimes the other players in a market can save you a lot of time, effort, money, and social capital.
 Building an audience around a product is as important as the product itself.